KripaPanchagnula/Bridge-Simulations/README.md

 To see various cases of how to use this library, look at the sample scripts in `examples/`, which have varying `accept(deal)` functions, and include `BestContract` and `BestLead` simulations.

 # Testing
-There are currently 44 tests which all pass, and code coverage of 99%.
-To run the tests, run `pytest` and to check coverage `pytest --cov=src tests`.
+There are currently 45 tests which all pass, and code coverage of 100%.
+To run the tests, run `pytest` and to check coverage run `pytest --cov=src tests`.